Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Estimation

 \section{Estimation}

-Let us recall that we consider a model $Y=\vdagger(Z)+U$, where $Z$ is potentially correlated with $U$, and $\vdagger$ is the true parameter of interest.
-We consider this model under the assumption that there exists an instrumental variable, $W$, such that $U\upmodels W$ with $E(U) =0$.
-The (local and global) identification of this model has been presented in Section \ref{sec:identification}.
+Recall that the model is written as $Y=\vdagger(X)+U$, where $X$ potentially depends on $U$, and $\vdagger$ is the true value of the function of interest.
+We assume there exists an instrumental variable, $W$, such that $U\upmodels W$ with $E(U) =0$.